prometheus_url

 - This parameter is AWS-only at this time.

-- The value is treated as sensitive: stored as a Kubernetes Secret (not a ConfigMap), never logged in plaintext, never serialized into rack deploy-spec annotations, and SHA-256-hashed before emission to telemetry.
+- The value is treated as sensitive: stored as a Kubernetes Secret (not a ConfigMap), never logged in plaintext, and hashed before emission to telemetry.

-- The rack's HTTP client uses a 5-second timeout per query so a misconfigured or unreachable endpoint cannot stall
+- The rack uses a 5-second timeout per query so a misconfigured or unreachable endpoint cannot stall

 convox psindefinitely.
-On query timeout the rack returns the response without GPU enrichment fields populated; the UI displays an em-dash sentinel rather than an error. - The rack queries the Prometheus standard
+On a query timeout, the response is returned without GPU fields populated and the UI shows a dash (-) rather than an error. - The rack queries the standard Prometheus

-gpu_observability_enable; this parameter only configures the QUERY-side endpoint.
-The Convox Console deploys the Prometheus chart that scrapes DCGM independently of this parameter — setprometheus_urlto that chart's in-cluster service URL to wireconvox psGPU enrichment to it.
+gpu_observability_enable; this parameter only configures the query endpoint.
+Convox Console deploys the Prometheus chart that scrapes DCGM independently of this parameter.
+Setprometheus_urlto that chart's in-cluster service URL to wireconvox psGPU metrics to it.

 Related Parameters